zy11234/zycountword/spring_maven_webapp/CounterWebAppV2/docs/developer_notes.md

 Assume JDK 1.8 is available.

-1. [Download](https://www.eclipse.org/jetty/download.html) the latest version of Jetty, extract to somewhere.
+1. [Download](https://www.eclipse.org/jetty/download.html) the latest version of Jetty, extract somewhere.
 Here in my example, it is `C:\opt\app\jetty-distribution-9.4.28.v20200408`.
 2. Copy the release file`CounterWebAppV2.war` to `webapps` folder in Jetty.
 4. Copy `db` folder from source code into Jetty, if it is not exist there.